Tawnygoody/MS2-World-of-Rugby/README.md

 - Surface Duo: [Portrait](documentation/testing/responsiveness/legend/le-surface-p.png), [Landscape](documentation/testing/responsiveness/legend/le-surface-l.png)
 - Acer Chromebook: [Landscape only]()
 - LG Desktop Monitor: [Landscape only](documentation/testing/responsiveness/legend/le-desktop.png)

+There are a few more devices where the timer and moves counter aren't visible when showing all the game cards and on some of the smaller devices, minimal scrolling is required to see all the game cards.
+I could make the game cards smaller to accommodate the smaller devices, however I feel making the images any smaller, would not make them clear enough, and may detract from the user experience as the cards would be very small to click.
+Therefore I'm happy to allow for a small amount of scrolling.

 ## Solved Bugs
 1. I had an issue when it came to adding difficulty levels to the game, and changing the value